robot-uprising-hq/ai-guide/README.md

 - [ai-robot-hardware](https://github.com/robot-uprising-hq/ai-robot-hardware) includes the 3D-models of the robots and 3D-printing instructions.

 - [ai-video-streamer](https://github.com/robot-uprising-hq/ai-video-streamer) is used to send the video stream of the Raspberry Pi camera to *ai-backend-connector*.
-Rasberry Pi camera captures a top-down view of the game.
-During the competition, the organizers runs this exact code on Rasbbery Pi, so you are not able to modify this, except do pull requests.
+Raspberry Pi camera captures a top-down view of the game.
+During the competition, the organizers runs this exact code on the game camera Raspberry Pi, so you are not able to modify this, except do pull requests.

 ### ML Simulation

 - [ai-simulator](https://github.com/robot-uprising-hq/ai-simulator) is the simulation environment.
 The environment is used to train the models, and it can also be used to test your models.

 - [ai-remote-brain](https://github.com/robot-uprising-hq/ai-remote-brain) is used to run the trained model.
-A trained neural network would be worthless if there weren't any porgram that can interpret the model.
+A trained neural network would be worthless if there weren't any program that can interpret the model.
 This is the program that interprets the trained model and sends the actions back.

 - [ai-backend-connector](https://github.com/robot-uprising-hq/ai-backend-connector) is a critical middle piece that connects *ai-remote-brain* with the real world.
 This can also be used with the simulation.
-This has also multiplte tasks: it sends commands to robots, fetches actions from *ai-remote-brain*, and calculates the required data points such as robot coordinates by using image recognition.
+This has also multiple tasks: it sends commands to the robots, fetches actions from *ai-remote-brain*, and calculates the required data points such as the robot coordinates by using image recognition.

 - [ai-robot](https://github.com/robot-uprising-hq/ai-robot) is the firmware of the robot.
 The firmware listens UDP Protobuffer commands.

 ### Other

-- [zero-ones-simulated](https://github.com/zero-ones-given/zero-ones-simulated) is a simulator that is made by a group called *Zero Ones Given*.
-The team won *Artifical Invaders* competition last year, and this year they released their own simulator as an open source project.
-The simulator excels at being at the same time easy and powerful to use.
+- [zero-ones-simulated](https://github.com/zero-ones-given/zero-ones-simulated) is a simulator that is made by a team called *Zero Ones Given*.
+The team won [*Artifical Invaders*](https://www.twitch.tv/videos/497978829) competition last year, and this year they released their own simulator as an open source project.
+The simulator excels at being both easy and powerful to use.

 ### Advanced